 - Social & Fun Activities – Enjoy social events and build friendships across the globe!

-Save the date!
-The Neurotech Capstone Project Course 2025 is scheduled for August 11 – August 22.
-We’re excited to welcome our second cohort of students in the summer!
-Prospective students are required to complete and pass the pre-requisite course, Neuroscience and Neurotechnology Primer by July 1st, 2025.
+We’re excited to welcome our 3rd cohort of students!
+Prospective students are expected to complete the pre-requisite course, Neuroscience and Neurotechnology Primer by July 1st, 2026 (contact us to get a special discount code if you have not yet enrolled).

-The opportunity is limited to 20 spots!
+The opportunity is stricly limited to 18 spots!
 Apply now!

 Course Details